functional-architecture/functional-architecture.github.io/principles/make_illegal_states_unrepresentable.md

    ])
 ```

-This, again, allows for nonsensical values to be representable:
+This, again, allows for nonsensical values to be represented:

 ```Clojure
 (def illegal-1